SolidityFinance/.github/profile/README.md

 <!--Why -->
 ## Why Choose SourceHat (formerly Solidity Finance)?
 Our team has conducted 1700+ solidity smart contract audits covering all major project types and protocols, securing a total of over $50 billion U.S. dollars in on-chain value.
-Solidity Finance is well-reputed in the community and is trusted as a top smart contract auditing company for the review of solidity code, no matter how complex.
+SourceHat is well-reputed in the community and is trusted as a top smart contract auditing company for the review of solidity code, no matter how complex.

 -   **Free Smart Contract Audit Quote**
 -   **Turnaround as Fast as 36 Hours**